AT&T 5G Wireless:

 T-Mobile and other roaming partners.

-indeed could build their own network which would make 5g Coverage
+They could indeed build their own network which would make 5g

 available to Boost and Ting customers, and Dish's own or affiliated